 What Are the Job Duties of a Medical Receptionist?

 A medical receptionist is frequently the first staff member that patients encounter in a private physician's office or other health care facility.
 In addition to greeting patients, the job duties of a medical receptionist include tasks that contribute to the smooth operation of a medical office.
-Schools offering Medical Office Management degrees can also be found in these popular choices.
+Schools offering Medical Office Administration degrees can also be found in these popular choices.

 Duties and Responsibilities